flarum/docs/docs/extend/update-b12.md

 ## Deprecations / Upcoming breaking changes

 - **Reminder**: In previous versions of Flarum, an extensions' main file was named `bootstrap.php`.
 This name will no longer be supported in the stable 0.1 release.
 Make sure your extension uses the name `extend.php`.
+- PHP 7.1 support will be dropped in beta.13.
 - Using library classes from the `Zend` namespace is now deprecated and will be removed in beta.13.
 Use the `Laminas` namespace instead.
 See [PR #1963](https://github.com/flarum/core/pull#1963).
 - The `Flarum\Util\Str::slug()` method has been deprecated.
 Use `Illuminate\Support\Str::slug()` instead.
 - If you implement the `Flarum\Mail\DriverInterface`: